[Addendum] Pitfalls of Online DDL in Amazon Aurora MySQL Version 3 and How to Avoid Them

 OPTIMIZE TALBE

-While the above is running, start another terminalReader EndpointWhen I run a SLECT query on this, I get an error that the table doesn't exist.
+While the above is running, open another terminalReader EndpointWhen I run a SELECT query on the table, I get an error that the table does not exist.

-If you cancel an ongoing OPTIMIZE TABLE or wait for it to complete before executing it on the reader endpoint,
+If you stop the execution of an ongoing OPTIMIZE TABLE or wait for it to complete before executing it on the reader endpoint,

-This can also be caused by OnlineDDL for ALTER TABLE.
+This can also occur due to OnlineDDL for ALTER TABLE.

 In this queryis specified.

-As before, while the ALTER is in progress, if you run a SELECT on the reader endpoint, the table will not be visible.
+As before, while the ALTER is being executed, the table will not be visible when you execute a SELECT on the reader endpoint.

 First, as a workaround, use the latest version of Aurora MySQL.3.05 or higherThere is a way to upgrade to.